Impacts of aspect ratio on task accuracy in parallel coordinates

+This gradual divergence of expected means and non-overlapping CIs as the Fisher-z increases reflects the Skillings-Mack test results.
+To further evaluate the interaction between aspect ratio and correlation estimation accuracy, we conducted F-tests of pairwise variance differences of the predicted response error for each real Fisher-z value (see section \ref{sec:methods} for details).
+Table \ref{tab:task_a_f_test} presents the results of these F-tests, highlighting significant differences in variance across different levels of Fisher-z.
+For a sample size of 40, there is strong evidence that differences between strongly negative and strongly positive correlations are unlikely to be due to chance.
+The same effect appears also to be present, though more weakly so, for a sample size of 160.

+Evidence of interaction between aspect ratio and sample size is apparent in this differing response variability in figure \ref{fig:corr_ob_accuracy}.

+\textbf{H1.3: estimated correlation will more closely match the real value in PCPs with a high aspect ratio ($>$1) than in aspect ratios of 1 or lower.}

-Fig. \ref{fig:corr_results_bubble} and fig. \ref{fig:corr_ob_accuracy} show strongly asymmetric responses across correlations dependent on AR, supporting \textbf{H1.2}.
-Fig. \ref{fig:corr_ob_accuracy} shows the ordering of ARs at each correlation level is largely consistent, but variance is not consistent across correlation levels (Fisher-z).
-Figure \ref{fig:corr_ob_accuracy} indicates responses are slight under-estimates for both negative and positive correlations (i.e. correlation is estimated as being slightly less strong than the real value).
-This effect is asymmetric and there is clear divergence in response by AR - as AR decreases, responses are more likely to be substantially under-estimated for positive correlations.
-However, the effect varies by sample size.
-For a sample size of 40, responses are likely to be closer to the real value for ARs $>$1 than for ARs of 1 or lower.
-Notably there is a clear falloff in accuracy for AR $\leq$ 1 where correlation is greater than zero.
+For a sample size of 40, responses appear likely to be closer estimates of the real value when aspect ratio exceeds 1.
+Specifically, aspect ratios of 2 and 4 show reduced estimation error, particularly for positive correlations.
+Further, there is a clear falloff in accuracy for AR $\leq$ 1 where correlation is greater than zero.